 Each zone has a patrolling rescue unit assigned, as well as tower lifeguards.
 A rescue unit is comprised of: a 4-wheeler modified with an aluminum rack designed to carry our standard rescue and medical equipment.
 A backboard and surf rescue board is secured to the top.
 A portable radio holder (and radio) is located up front, a rescue can and fins secure on one side of the rack, and the soft tube slides in a front slot.
 Contained in waterproof bag are agency forms, binos and a code x bag (emergency kit in the event a swimmer goes missing).
 All med boxes are standard, containing an AED, oxygen tank, bag-valve-mask, non-re-breathers, airway adjuncts, trauma/bleed kit, spinal collar/head bed, first responder ppe, ace wraps, band aids, saline flush, and lidocaine jelly for jellyfish stings.

-Patrick Maddox,
+Patrick Maddox

-Director | Department of Public Safety
+Director of Public Safety

 90 College Boulevard East